Southsea butcher is a cut above the rest as it picks up national award for ‘artistry’

 John Buckwell of the Southsea butchers said: ‘We’re very grateful for having the prestigious Smithfield awards and for the recognition we get for the work and standards our staff uphold for 52 weeks of the year.’

-Organised by the Q Guild of Butchers, the Smithfield Star Awards have run for more than 30 years and recognise and reward the UK’s finest craft butchery products including Traditional Pork Sausage, Best Burgers, Gluten-Free Product, Best Bacon, BBQ Product and Black Pudding.
+Organised by the Q Guild of Butchers, the Smithfield Star Awards have run for more than 30 years and recognise and reward the UK’s finest craft butchery products including traditional pork sausage, best burgers, gluten-free product, best bacon, barbecue product and black pudding.

 In what is widely recognised as the meat trade’s most high profile and challenging product evaluation, products are evaluated using a one, two, and three star rating system by a panel of independent industry judges, with all three star products in each category then pitched against each for the category champion Diamond Award.